-South China Pearl Factory - Gain a fascinating insight into the pearling industry of southern China at the South China Pearl Factory, where you also have the opportunity to purchase some of these elegant silver jewels.
+South China Pearl Factory - Gain a fascinating insight into the pearling industry of southern China at the South China Pearl Factory, where you also can purchase some of these elegant silver jewels.

 Ronghu Lake - One of two lakes originating from the Tang Dynasty when they made up part of the city moat.
 As Guilin Expanded in all directions, the moat became a lake within the city area.